-Humans have been using plants and fungi to alter their conscious experience for a long time.
+Humans have been using plants and fungi with psychedelic effects to alter their conscious experience for a long time.
 From Mayans to Egyptians, psychedelics were used in religious ceremonies as sacraments for healing.

 But, it wasn’t until the mid 20th century that science got a hold of these compounds and started researching them.
 Clinical trials were held in which psychedelic LSD showed great potential in treatment in mental and emotional disorders.

 The First Acid Trip, Ever.

 1943- Swiss chemist Albert Hoffman working at a pharmaceutical company was working to formulate a new stimulant.
 He accidentally ingests what is known as LSD 25, having the first acid trip in history.

 The company for whom Hoffman worked for then began providing LSD for free to scientists around the globe.
 Research quickly began and trials were carried out to seek treatment for a wide range of mental illnesses.
 The results concluded a 50% success rate, and in the 50s, psychotherapy began using this drug to bring people’s subconscious to a state in which patients were able to be treated.

 After its popularization, the general public began getting their hands on LSD.

 Harvard psychologist Timothy Leary, developed a curriculum for mind expansion and personal truth through psychedelics.
 This creates a scandal and Leary is fired from Harvard.